 As you might guess, fear-driven cultures, by definition, cannot be effective in achieving world-class safety because employees work (and don't work) to avoid a negative consequence.
 Employees and managers all work to avoid punishment.
 Consequently, fear-driven thoughts, beliefs and decisions may be driving their behaviors.
 Bottom-line: a fear-driven safety culture will not work.
 It cannot be effective for employees and managers at any level of the organization.
 It may be successful in achieving compliance, but that's it.

 Managers primarily using this approach are tough on safety to control losses.
-They have high standards for behavior and performance, and they control all aspects of work to ensure compliance.
+They have high standards for behavior and performance, and they most likely rely on mandatory compliance with policies, procedures, and rules to control all aspects of work.

 This leadership approach is most frequently exhibited in the "traditional" management model.
 As employers gain greater understanding, attitudes and strategies to fulfill their legal and fiscal responsibilities, imperatives improve.
 They become more effective in designing safety systems that successfully reduce injuries and illnesses, thereby cutting production costs.
 Tight control is necessary to achieve numerical goals.
 Communication is typically top-down and information is used to control.
 Safety "directors" are usually appointed to act as safety cops who are responsible for controlling the safety function.

 Tough-controlling leaders move beyond the threat of punishment as the primary strategy to influence behavior.
 However, they will rely to a somewhat lesser extent on negative reinforcement and punishment to influence behavior.
 Positive reinforcement may also be used as a controlling strategy.
 Tough-controlling leadership styles may or may not result in a fear-based culture.